 Unlike oil, about one-fourth of which is imported at present, virtually all of our natural gas comes from the United States.
-Annual consumption is projected to rise by about 24% during the next 25 years, from 26 trillion cubic feet (tcf) in 2013 to 32.3 tcf in 2040.
-But the pace of discovery may rise even faster: According to the U.S. Energy Information Administration (EIA), the U.S. total proved reserves of natural gas rose by 10% (31.3 tcf) in 2013 and reached a record high for the United States of 354 tcf.
-Although the United States imports some of its natural gas, it also exports a growing amount, and net imports make up less than 1% of U.S. consumption.
+Annual consumption is projected to rise by about 25% during the next 25 years, from 28.3 trillion cubic feet (tcf) in 2015 to 35.4 tcf in 2040.
+But the pace of discovery may rise even faster: According to the U.S. Energy Information Administration (EIA), the U.S. total proved reserves of natural gas rose by 10% in 2014 alone and reached a record high for the United States of 389 tcf.
+Although the United States imports some of its natural gas, it also exports a growing amount, and net imports make up less than 4% of U.S. consumption.

 One reason for that increase is expanded extraction by hydraulic fracturing (“fracking”) of natural gas trapped in shale and other formations, a large resource that has increased nearly nine-fold since 2007.
-According to the EIA, proved reserves in 2013 rose by 23% during the previous year.
 The EIA projects that within 25 years, shale gas will make up more than half of total domestic natural gas production.
 However, there are many unanswered questions about the long-term environmental impacts of the methods used to extract gas from shale.

 - Development of Unconventional Hydrocarbon Resources in the Appalachian Basin: Workshop Summary (2014)